comsystan/comsystanj/description/notepadpp/FillNaNs.md

 - Set Search Mode to Regular expression
   - <p> Search for: (^|,)(,|\r)</p>
   - <p> Replace with: \1NaN\2</p>
-- If it does not work for the last column try \n or \r\n instead of \r
+- If it does not work for the last column, try \n or \r\n instead of \r
 ![Notepadpp-FillNaNs](Notepadpp-FillNaNs.png)